marcusoftnet/marcusoftnet.github.io/_posts/2014-01-27-repost-do-we-dare-to-be-data-driven.md

 ---
 layout: post
-title: "Repost: Do we dare to be data-driven"
+title: Repost - Do we dare to be data-driven
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2014-01-27 08:12:43
 tags:
  - Life of a consultant